 If you want to get search traffic, then one thing you’ll have to do is ensure that you have great on-page optimization.
 WordPress actually has a lot of good SEO support built-in recently, but this Yoast plugin actually takes that further and helps you to write better ‘SEO friendly’ content.
 The Yoast plugin provides a lot of nice functionality that ensures every page on your website is fully optimized.
 It also includes the power to create sitemap XML file which the search engines can use to better find all pages on your site.

 WordPress Backup saves your upload directory (images), current theme directory, and plugins directory to a zip file.
 That zip file is sent to your email.
 You never know something might happen, servers might crash, your files disappear for some reason, etc. So this plugin is a must have for sure, better safe than sorry.
-It would really suck for you to lose all your hard work in a blink of an eye when knowing that you could’ve done something about it.
+It would really suck for you to lose all you’re hard work in a blink of an eye when knowing that you could’ve done something about it.
 Install this plugin as soon as possible.

 4. Google Analytics